nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Take BIAS addition as an example, If BIAS/Operand Data is per element:

-Point processing input/output sequence is determined by convolution output sequences.
-In most of cases, input and output sequence orders in all input/output interfaces are the same, and it is exactly the convolution output sequence which is shown in following diagram.
+Point processing input/output sequence is determined by the convolution output sequence.
+In most of cases, input and output sequence orders in all input/output interfaces are the same, and it is exactly the convolution output sequence which is shown in the following diagram.

 .. _fig_image37_sdp_sequence: